DTIChallenge/miccai2013/submission.md

 ---
 {% include JB/setup %}

+##How to participate in the challenge
+To participate in the DTI Tractography challenge, please download and fill in the letter of intent for participation, and return it signed to Sonia Pujol (spujol at bwh.harvard.edu).
+After successful registration of your team, you will receive the link to access the workshop datasets.

 ## Submission Guidelines

 * Participants are invited to submit a zip archive file containing their tractography results for the reconstruction of the left and right corticospinal tract in two neurosurgical cases.